Quadrifolium/TFinMedia/en-GB/20140606 成都商报(Chengdu Economic Daily).md

 Many people are doubting that you are hyping through paid mercenaries.
 **A:**
 We don't need to pay, the fans are our mercenaries, for free.
 Haha.
-I can guarantee that we did nothing on the followers and forwards of their Weibo accounts.
+I can guarantee that we did nothing on the followers and reposts of their Weibo accounts.
 We need analysis, adulterated data is of no use.
-WANG Jun-kai had expressed his opposition of zombie fans with a weibo saying, "someone's taking zombies to follow me from last night.
+WANG Jun-kai had expressed his opposition of zombie fans with a post saying, "someone's taking zombies to follow me from last night.
 I've removed them.
 Would you please don't do that again?
 Or, I have to remove them tonight."
 This is not pretended, we don't hype up these matters.